tfourj/immich-public-proxy/README.md

 You can find all of lightGallery's settings here: https://www.lightgalleryjs.com/docs/settings/

-For example to disable the download button for images, you would change `download` to `false`:
+For example, to disable the download button for images, you would change `download` to `false`:

 ```json
 {